xlink-network/xlink-docs/developers/contracts/cross-peg-in-endpoint.md

 ```

 #### `apply-whitelist`
-A public function that toggles the use of the whitelist in the contract.
+A public function, governed through the `is-dao-or-extension`, that toggles the use of the whitelist in the contract.
 When enabled, only users who are on the whitelist are authorized to execute restricted actions within the contract.

 ##### Parameters
 ```lisp